angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 requirements due to splash colours.
 In a control style list you may only wish to run two whilst most other lists will probably wish to run three or four.

-Some people opt for additional acceleration in the form of a singleton {{Cabal Ritual}}.
+Some people opt for additional acceleration in the form of a singleton :card[Cabal Ritual].
 This is simply a way to ensure you have more consistent access to {B}{B}{B} and is generally just a way to jump from two mana to three mana.
 The Threshold effect is normally not something that is required.
 You would only consider running a Cabal Ritual if you really wanted to cheat on mana and try to